drpicox/david-rodenas.com/_notes/angularjs.md

 but also mobile apps.

 Nowadays, some libraries so populars like jQuery, are being replaced by AngularJS.
-Making them almos obsolete.
+Making them almost obsolete.

 ```html
 <!doctype html>